Semigroup actions on sets and the Burnside ring: Categories of I-sets

-Let $I$ be a semigroup, considering the usual definition of actions we let $\ACT_l(I)$, $\ACT_r(I)$, $\Act_l(I)$, $\Act_r(I)$ to denote the category of left $I$-sets, right $I$-sets, finite left $I$-sets, and finite right $I$-sets respectively and $I$-equivariant maps.
-Now we define four new categories denoted by $\ACT(I)$, $\Act(I)$, $\bACT(I)$ and $\bAct(I)$.
-The objects of the categories $\ACT(I)$ and $\Act(I)$ are $I$-sets which are products of semi-invertible $I$-sets and finite $I$-sets which are products of semi-invertible $I$-sets respectively, where $I$-sets are defined as in the previous section.
-The objects of $\bACT(I)$ and $\bAct(I)$ are $I$-sets which are products of sets with actions that are invertible on one side and finite $I$-sets which are products of sets with actions that are invertible on one side respectively, where again $I$-sets are defined as in the previous section.
-The morphisms of the categories $\ACT(I)$, $\Act(I)$, $\bACT(I)$, $\bAct(I)$ are $I$-equivariant functions (defined as in Section \ref{subsection:EquivaraintFunctionsAndFixedPoints}).
-Now the following result shows that Definition \ref{definition:ActionsOfsemigroups} is equivalent to the usual one for groups. \begin{theorem} For a group $G$, the categories $\Act(G)$, $\bAct(G)$, $\Act_l(G)$ and $\Act_r(G)$ are all equivalent to each other as categories and $\ACT(G)$, $\bACT(G)$, $\ACT_l(G)$, $\ACT_r(G)$ are all equivalent to each other as categories. \end{theorem} \begin{proof} Here we will only prove the equivalence of $\ACT(G)$ and $\ACT_l(G)$ the rest is either similar or just obtained by restrictions of the equivalences.
-Define a functor which sends an object $(A,\alpha)$ in $\ACT(G)$ to the left action $\mu :G\rightarrow \End_l(A)$ given by
+Let $I$ be a semigroup, considering the usual definition one-sided of actions we let $\ACT_l(I)$, $\ACT_r(I)$, $\act_l(I)$, $\act_r(I)$ to denote the category of left $I$-sets, right $I$-sets, finite left $I$-sets and finite right $I$-sets respectively, with $I$-equivariant maps.
+Now we define four new categories denoted by $\ACT(I)$, $\act(I)$, $\bACT(I)$ and $\bact(I)$.
+The objects of the categories $\ACT(I)$ and $\act(I)$ are $I$-sets which are products of semi-reversible $I$-sets and finite $I$-sets which are products of semi-reversible $I$-sets respectively, where $I$-sets are defined as in the previous section.
+The objects of $\bACT(I)$ and $\bact(I)$ are $I$-sets which are products of sets with actions that are reversible on one side and finite $I$-sets which are products of sets with actions that are reversible on one side respectively, where again $I$-sets are defined as in the previous section.
+The morphisms of the categories $\ACT(I)$, $\act(I)$, $\bACT(I)$, $\bact(I)$ are $I$-equivariant functions (defined as in Section \ref{subsection:EquivaraintFunctionsAndFixedPoints}).

-and sends a morphism $f$ from $(A,\alpha)$ to $(B,\beta)$ to itself considered as a function from $A$ to $B$.
-We also define a functor